Yale-EEB723/finalproject/README.md

 ## Background

-The major histocompatibility complex (MHC) represents a fundamental component of the vertebrate adaptive immune system, and its functionailites and pathways have long been thought to be highly conserved across species.
-However, significant modifications of the adaptive immune system have been noted, and in some cases have been associated with shifts in speciation rate in those lineages.
+The Major Histocompatibility Complex represents a fundamental component of the adaptive immune response in jawed vertebrates.

 ## The goal